 Even one non-negotiable ignored can lead to a major problem down the line.
 We often think we can get over this or move on from that for the sake of the relationship.
 When it comes to a non-negotiable, that is not the case.
 Non-negotiables will always come back to haunt a relationship.

 We all have non-negotiables.
-Whether you never want to move away from your family or don’t want to have children, there are always going to be things we cannot budge on just to make someone else happy.
+Whether you never want to move away from your family, don’t want to have children, or have an open relationship, there will always be things we cannot budge on just to make someone else happy.

 Continuing a relationship, hoping that the other person will compromise on these non-negotiables is unfair to your partner and yourself.
-It also puts an unnecessary pressure on your relationship.
+It also puts unnecessary pressure on your relationship.

 Non-negotiables are not things like I want a house with a porch and won’t settle for anything less.
 Or I want a boyfriend that wears suits every day.
 Those can be things you look for but not dealbreakers.

 Until a difficult decision arises, it can be hard to figure out what your non-negotiables are.
-You may think you would do anything for your partner, but some things you cannot negotiate because they are too important to you.
+You may think you would do anything for your partner, but you cannot negotiate some things because they are too important to you.
 And that is okay.

 So many people say you have to put your partner first.
 What you really must do is put yourself first.
 If you are not happy with yourself, your choices, and your life, you cannot be happy in a relationship.

 So, what are your non-negotiables?
 Here are some common issues that arise between couples.
 Their non-negotiable quality can lead you to a tough decision.
 [Read: How to give without losing and learn to compromise in a relationship]

 If your partner puts you down, overlooks your feelings or opinions, or is even rude, it is time to decide if your relationship can be fixed or if you should move on.
-[Read: The 10 most important needs to help a relationship flourish]
+[Read: The 17 signs of disrespect in a relationship that reveals a lack of love]

 You can communicate your feelings all you want, but when both partners cannot agree on how the relationship works and what you’re are passionate about, you hit a brick wall.
 You have to decide if that non-negotiable is worth it.
 [Read: Why intimacy is the key to making love last]